jrcrisford/web-programming-fundamentals-portfolio/README.md

 To run the project locally:

 1. Clone or download this repository.
-2. Place the folder inside your local `htdocs` (e.g. in XAMPP).
+2. Place the folder inside your local `htdocs` directory (e.g., in XAMPP).
-3. Import any provided `.sql` files into your MySQL database if required.
+3. If needed, import any `.sql` files into MySQL.
-4. Update database connection settings in `dbconn.php` if applicable.
+4. Update `dbconn.php` with your database credentials.
-5. Open `localhost/web-programming-fundamentals-portfolio/index.html` in a web browser.
+5. Open `localhost/web-programming-fundamentals-portfolio/index.html` in your browser.

 ---